emilygv/emilyvernon.com/_casestudies/reckittprosolutions.md

 ![](/assets/images/casestudies/reckitt/work_02.jpg)
 {% include img_caption.html
 title="Across the journey"
-content="The brand system used the R-swirl shape and element to frame the heros in a B2B cleaning narrative." %}
+content="Used the R-swirl shape and element to frame the heroes in our B2B cleaning narrative." %}

 ## Outcome